 Since an interactive program consists of a sequence of I/O operations, where the order in the sequence is important, there are two operations to compose actions in a particular order.
 The function takes two actions as input and yields an action as output.
 The output action consists of performing the first action followed by the second action, where the produced value of the first action is ignored.
 If the value of the first action should be taken into account before performing the second action, the actions can be composed by the function where the second argument is a function taking the value produced by the first action as input and performs another action.
-For instance, the action

-'''
+For instance, the action getLine >>= putStrLn is of type IO () and copies, when executed, a line from standard input to standard output.

 (>>) :: IO a -> IO b -> IO b

-'''

-'''

 (>>=) :: IO a -> (a -> IO b) -> IO b

-'''